How to Master Work-Life Balance as a Consulting Business Owner

 6. Evaluate, iterate, and adjust

-As I stated above, achieving work-life balance doesn’t require perfection.
+As I stated above, achieving consulting work-life balance doesn’t require perfection.
 In fact, it’s not possible to be perfect.
 Work-life balance isn’t a destination, it’s an ongoing practice.

 Part of a successful life-balance formula involves consistently evaluating how your work-life balance looks compared to the ideal life-formula you defined and then making adjustments.